ScottLNorvell/ScottLNorvell.github.io/_posts/blog/2016-10-7-stubbing-jsonp.md

 >NOTE: Later on we'll get into [how to use stubbing utilities](#useage) like this in a test suite.

 ### Hijack the `src`
 And now for the fun part!
 Imagine you are using some sort of minified third party SDK (like from an ad company) and need to, say, test if ads are rendering before a video in your custom html5 player.
 (Is this sounding like a true story?)
-As it turns out, javascript enables a glorious hack for this through the use of [`Object.defineProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+As it turns out, Javascript enables a glorious hack for this through the use of [`Object.defineProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).

 #### A Quick Overview of  `Object.defineProperty`
 Consider an empty object called `obj`.
-Let's say I a want property `scott` that can only be set to one of three adjectives `'great'`, `'awesome'`, or  `'super'`.
+Let's say I want a property `scott` that can only be set to one of three adjectives `'great'`, `'awesome'`, or  `'super'`.
 When I access the property, it appends `'REALLY '` to the adjective I set.

 ```javascript
 obj.scott = 'great';